 Note that the number returned by MAX PAGES is 1 less than the actual number of pages!
+Ie. It is the page number of the last available page.

 We know that Page 0 is what is being displayed on the screen and it will always be Page 0 that is displayed.
 However, we don't need to write to Page 0.
 MM.INFO(MAX PAGES) tells us that in 800x600x8 video mode we have 7 video pages at our disposal.